behzad-fz/flashcard/README.md

     I assume by this you mean store the status, not the answer user gives since i don't see any option to check the history of user's answers.

-2 - Taking multi-users mode into consideration, it there should be a n to n relation between user
-    and flashcard.
-I even added the table but since you explicitly mentioned in the assignment PDF that "When we say “users”, we don’t actually mean that you should have a user model", So i avoid using a user model and a relation between them and kept it simple in the flashcards table.

-3- It would be perfect to have a delete option, in case user creates a flashcard and they want to get
+2 - It would be perfect to have a delete option, in case user creates a flashcard and they want to get
     rid of it.(Even a update option).
 I only avoid it because it wasn't mentioned in the assignment PDF.
 ```